The Federal Government adopts a 5-point package of measures to further support the German export industry

 Even sound, well-managed foreign buyer companies with a functioning business model are faced with liquidity constraints in the current crisis.
 In order to allow well established customer relationships to be maintained, the Federal Government decided to improve the financing of Hermes-covered business at short credit terms.
 As of 1 July 2020 the Federal Government offers importers the 720 days buyer credit, a financing instrument at special conditions which eases the strain on the buyer’s liquidity.
 The credit period has a maximum length of 720 days and may be repaid in one amount at the end of the credit period (bullet payment).
 Interim payments are dispensed with.
 The down payment, which has to be made before the risk commences, has been reduced to five percent.

-Subsequent financing of transactions based on supplier credits (limited until 30.06.2021)
+Subsequent financing of transactions based on supplier credits (expire date 31.12.2021)

 Secured export business on supplier credit basis may subsequently be financed with a medium/long-term buyer credit provided that supplier credit cover exists and the policyholder can justify his financing request with developments caused by the coronavirus pandemic.